SalomePlatform/yacs/doc/yacsgen.rst

 Supported versions and architectures
 -----------------------------------------------------------------
-YACSGEN uses python 2.4 functions but it has a compatibility mode with python 2.3.
-It runs on a 32-bit and 64-bit architecture.
+YACSGEN needs a Python version  >= 2.4  and < 3.0.
+It runs on a 32-bit and 64-bit
+architecture.

 Installation
 ----------------------------
 If you get the source archive, simply decompress and untar the archive (YACSGEN-x.y.tar.gz) and add the directory thus created to PYTHONPATH.
+YACSGEN is also provided with binaries installation of SALOME.

 Description of a SALOME module
 --------------------------------------------------------